Better bounds for matchings in the streaming model: Multipass approximation for matchings

-In this section we present the basic version of our algorithm for approximating matchings in multiple passes in the vertex arrival setting.
 Let $G=(P, Q, E)$ denote a bipartite graph.
 We assume that vertices in $P$ arrive in the stream together with all their edges.
 At each step the algorithm maintains a fractional matching $\{f_e\}_{e\in E}$, where the capacity of each vertex in $Q$ is infinite and the capacity of each vertex $u\in P$ is equal to the number of times it has appeared in so far (i.e. always between $1$ and $k$).
 The capacity of an edge $e=(u, v), u\in P, v\in Q$ is equal to the capacity of $u$.
 For a vertex $u\in P$ we write $\delta(u)$ to denote the set of neighbors of $u$ in $G$.